 Chess Countess is the alias of New Zealand-born, Melbourne-based songstress, Tamsyn Miller, who is well known for her soaring vocals and extensive vocal range, built over years of experience as a classically-trained vocalist.
 Chess works on blending the two contrasting worlds of classical and pop to create a unique, bordering-on-theatrical experience.

-She has supported artists such as Eric Clapton, Tom Jones and Jimmy Barnes at the Mission Winery Concerts in the past, as well as sung in Andrea Bocelli’s backing choir and performed as a backing vocalist for George Benson on his NZ Tour in 2010.
+She has supported artists such as Eric Clapton, Tom Jones, Demi Lovato and Jimmy Barnes; sung in Andrea Bocelli’s backing choir; and performed as one of six backing vocalists for George Benson on his NZ Tour in 2010.

-She performed at the 2012 Auckland Coca-Cola Christmas in the Park event, alongside the likes of Guy Sebastian, Jamie McDell and Ria.

-In 2015, CC released her ANZAC centenary tribute single, "Soldier Of The Light", and toured New Zealand as Jamie McDell's backing singer.
+She performed at the 2012 Auckland Coca-Cola Christmas in the Park event, alongside Guy Sebastian, and in 2015 CC released her ANZAC centenary tribute single, "Soldier Of The Light", and toured New Zealand as Jamie McDell's backing singer.

 2016 - 2018 saw Chess spread her wings in London where she met world-class film director, Alexander Miguel, and began a creative partnership with him.
 The release of their first music video, "Court Jester", dropped in April 2019 and received worldwide accolades.